-Tolvaptan is used to increase low levels of sodium in the blood in people who have heart or liver disease or certain other conditions.
+Tolvaptan is used to increase low levels of sodium in the blood in people who have heart failure (condition in which the heart cannot pump enough blood to all parts of the body), syndrome of inappropriate antidiuretic hormone (SIADH; condition in which the body produces too much of a certain natural substance that causes the body to retain water) or other conditions.
 Tolvaptan is in a class of medications called vasopressin V2receptor antagonists.
 It works by increasing the amount of water released from the body as urine.
 Removing fluid from the body helps to increase the level of sodium in the blood.

 Tolvaptan comes as a tablet to take by mouth.
-It is usually taken once a day with or without food.
+It is usually taken once a day with or without food for no longer than 30 days.
 At the beginning of your treatment, you will be given tolvaptan at a regularly scheduled time in the hospital.
 If you are told to take tolvaptan at home after you are discharged, you should take it at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tolvaptan exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor will probably start you on a low dose of tolvaptan and gradually increase your dose, not more often than once every 24 hours.

 Talk to your doctor about what you should do after you stop taking tolvaptan.
 You will probably need to limit the amount of fluid you drink, and your doctor will monitor you carefully during this time.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.